California, four automakers defy Trump, agree to tighten emissions rules

 The deal extends credits for building electric, plug-in hybrid and hydrogen fuel vehicles and also hikes the cap for winning credits for fuel efficiency improvements not captured by traditional testing.
 California agreed to remove a requirement to account for upstream emissions of fuels.

 “A 50-state solution has always been our preferred path forward and we understand that any deal involves compromise,” the automakers’ statement said.
-They said the deal gives “regulatory certainty by allowing us to meet both federal and state requirements with a single national fleet, avoiding a patchwork of regulations while continuing to ensure meaningful greenhouse gas emissions reductions.”
+They said the deal will let them “meet both federal and state requirements with a single national fleet ... to ensure meaningful greenhouse gas emissions reductions.”

+Dan Becker, director of the Safe Climate Campaign, criticized the California deal, saying it could result in less than half the emissions reductions called for under the Obama rules.
+The Sierra Club said “in the face of a total abdication of duties by the Trump administration, today’s announcement is a positive step forward.”

-On June 6, 17 major automakers wrote a letter to Trump and California Governor Gavin Newsom seeking to revive talks to avoid “an extended period of litigation and instability.”
+On June 6, 17 major automakers wrote a letter to Trump and California Governor Gavin Newsom seeking to revive talks to avoid lengthy litigation.
 The White House rejected that effort and automakers and California launched private talks.

-Democrats in Congress hope the agreement could lead to a resolution.
+Democrats in Congress hope the California agreement could lead to a resolution.
 Senator Tom Carper urged all automakers “to seize this important opportunity” and added he hoped the “administration will abandon its efforts which are reckless, illegal and bound to send the automotive sector into years of litigation and economic disarray.”

 Automakers credited Trump with reopening the requirements after the Obama administration in its final weeks had sought to lock them in through 2025.
 In White House meetings, they have urged Trump officials to reach a deal.

-Newsom said in a statement that the deal will “make the air cleaner and safer for us all...
-I now call on the rest of the auto industry to join us, and for the Trump administration to abandon its regressive proposal and do what is right for our economy, our people, and our planet.”
+Newsom said California is in talks with other automakers and that he expects additional companies to sign on to the agreement.
 A dozen U.S. states have adopted California’s vehicle emissions rules covering more than a third of all U.S. sales.

-Reporting by David Shepardson; Editing by Simon Cameron-Moore and David Gregorio
+Reporting by David Shepardson in Washington and Ben Klayman in Detroit; additional reporting by Joseph White in Detroit Editing by Simon Cameron-Moore and David Gregorio